 This recipe is for 2 8-ounce Denver steaks, but it is very easy to scale up to more steaks if you need to.

 Step 1: Prepare the marinade.
-In a large bowl, whisk together 1 tablespoon (15 milliliters) of extra virgin olive oil, 1 tablespoon (15 milliliters) of balsamic vinegar, 1 teaspoon (5 milliliters) of Worcestershire sauce, and 1 teaspoon (3 grams) of minced garlic, until well combined.
+In a large bowl, whisk together 1 tablespoonof extra virgin olive oil, 1 tablespoon of balsamic vinegar, 1 teaspoon of Worcestershire sauce, and 1 teaspoon of minced garlic, until well combined.

 Step 2: Marinate.
 Place 16 ounces (454 grams) of Denver steaks into the bowl with the marinade and flip it so that it is fully coated.
-Let them sit for 5-10 minutes. *Your steaks can marinate overnight.
+Marinate for 5-10 minutes up to overnight.

 Step 4: Season.
-Remove the steaks from the marinade and season them on all sides with 2 teaspoons (4 grams) of steak seasoning.
+Remove the steaks from the marinade and season them on all sides with 2 teaspoons of steak seasoning.

 Step 5: Grill.
-Place the steaks onto the hot grill and grill for about 4-6 minutes per side, or until the internal temperature reaches 120°F (49°C) for medium-rare.
+Place the steaks onto the hot grill and grill for about 4-6 minutes per side, or until the internal temperature reaches 120°F (49°C) for medium-rare (cooking time varies depending on your desired level of doneness).

 Step 6: Rest.
-Remove the steaks from the grill and let them rest for 5-10 minutes before serving.
+Remove the steaks from the grill and let them rest for 5-10 minutes.
+Slice against the grain to serve.

 - If time allows, remove your steaks from the fridge about 30 minutes to an hour before you get started.
 This will give them time to come up to room temperature to cook evenly.